McKinley Elevator Corporation

 McKinley Elevator Corporation is an Irvine, California-based provider of accessibility products in California, Arizona, and Nevada.
-Its products include vertical and inclinedwheelchair lifts, residential elevators, dumbwaiters and car lifts.
+Its products include vertical and inclined wheelchair lifts, residential elevators, dumbwaiters and car lifts.

 History

 In 1948, McKinley Elevator Corporation was started by Bill McKinley as an equipment distribution company.

 Products and services

 McKinley Elevator Corporation specializes in the sales, installation, and repair of accessibility lifts and elevators for residential and commercial use.
 Available products include wheelchair lifts, elevators, stair lifts, car lifts, dumbwaiters, and evacuation carriers.